the-open/open-and-friends/README.md

 (michaelsnook) if you'd like me to grant read and/or write access for one of these repos to the rest of the team.

+See also, the [code of conduct](CODE-OF-CONDUCT) for participating in this group.

 ## Members

 * Michael Snook, OPEN ([michaelsnook](https://github.com/michaelsnook))